rlinsdev/42-CPP/README.md

 * **Comparison** Override a method to do something different: To compare 2 objects, we must build a method to do this, and specify what we want to result of this comparison (will be used in CPP02)
 * **setw** Set the field width and right align
+* **find_first_of** Searches the string for the first character that matches any of the characters specified in its arguments.

 # Definitions of Object Oriented Programming (OOP)
 ### Namespace: